 Rikers Island is New York City’s main jail complex.
 Located in the East River and isolated from the rest of the city, Rikers has been historically known for corruption, inhumane conditions, and violence that affects not only the inmates but also the correction officers.
-On any given day, nearly 9,000 New Yorkers are jailed on Rikers, three out of four of them awaiting trial, charged but not convicted, and, in most cases, detained at Rikers because they cannot afford cash bail.
+On any given day, over 8,000 New Yorkers are jailed on Rikers, three out of four of them awaiting trial, charged but not convicted, and, in most cases, detained at Rikers because they cannot afford cash bail.
 More than 40 percent of these inmates suffer from mental health issues and almost 90 percent are people of color.

 In 2017, the Independent Commission on New York City Criminal Justice and Incarceration Reform, also known as the Lippman Commission, issued a report calling on the city to close Rikers.
 The initial and a subsequent report described Rikers as a “penal colony” and “irredeemable.”
 The city has suggested a ten-year timeline for closing Rikers, but that is far too long, and even that timeline is not guaranteed.